 2. Invest in your brand and thought leadership.

 Your brand and how you present yourself to your audience shouldn’t be an afterthought, so make it a priority.
 One of the best ways to build and manage your brand is to invest in thought leadership.
 This kind of content gives you control over your brand messaging, allows you to contribute to industry conversations and helps you build influence among your partners and customers.

 When you educate people, you empower them to make their best choices — and you position yourself to be top of mind with them as the expert who helped them make those choices.
 And you can’t educate people if you’re too focused on your sales pitch.
 When you let promotion take a back seat, you can actually share knowledge, insights and true value with your audience instead of selling, selling, selling.

 These steps are just three of many that I’ve found to be most effective at earning trust, building better relationships, and creating opportunity.
-For more about the role of trust in developing relationships with your key audience members, check out my book, “Top of Mind,” and join me at the 25th Annual Gathering of Games, where I’ll present an educational session on this very topic.
-The Gathering of Games takes place September 6-8, 2017, in Dallas, Texas.
-To learn more about the conference or to register, click the button below.
+For more about the role of trust in developing relationships with your key audience members, check out my book, “Top of Mind,” and learn more insightful tools at the Annual Gathering of Games: